 I. Now the first and general way of glorifying the Truth of God, is by imitating him in this Attribute, and speaking Truth one to another.
-St. Peter hath given us a Rule, which though in a more restrained and appropriate Sense it may especially concern the Ministers.

-it may especially concern the Ministers of the Gospel, the Dispensers of the Word of Truth, yet I see not but that it may properly appertain unto all Men,
+St. Peter hath given us a Rule, which though in a more restrained and appropriate Sense it may especially concern the Ministers of the Gospel, the Dispensers of the Word of Truth, yet I see not but that it may properly appertain unto all Men, I Pet.

-I Pet.